k-akshat/STORM/README.md

-# Peak Detection and Gaussian Fitting Program to pin point the location of a molecule
+# Peak Detection and Gaussian Fitting Program to pinpoint the location of a molecule

 ## Overview
 This Java program detects peaks from an input image, fits Gaussian distributions to these peaks, and reconstructs the image based on the fitted Gaussian parameters.
 It utilizes the Apache Commons Math library for least squares optimization and JFreeChart for visualization.